COVID-19 - FAQ: Outpatient appointment changes

 Contact your GP to discuss your care and to provide you with advice on how to manage your condition.
 If required, your GP may request the hospital book an urgent appointment for you.

 If your condition is too serious to wait or is an emergency, call 000 and ask for an ambulance or attend your closest hospital emergency department.

-I received a message that I am still required to attend my upcoming appointment, but I am sick or in self-isolation.
+I received a message that I am still required to attend my upcoming appointment, but I am sick or in self-isolation or quarantine, or awaiting a COVID-19 test result.
 What should I do?

 To ensure the health and wellbeing of all patients and staff, if you are currently

 You must let the hospital know as soon as possible for Bundaberg Hospital 4303 8222 and 41841581 Hervey Bay Hospital, so they can notify your treating team and arrange another date for your appointment.